-Biodiesel is a diesel fuel replacement produced from feedstock sources such as soybeans, cooking oil, and animal fats.
+Biodiesel is a domestically produced, renewable fuel that can be manufactured from vegetable oils, animal fats, or recycled restaurant grease.
+It is a cleaner-burning replacement for petroleum diesel fuel and is nontoxic and biodegradable.
 Biodiesel can be used in its pure form (B100 or “neat”) or blended at any ratio with petroleum diesel to achieve cost efficiency and improve cold weather performance.
 It is commonly used as B20 – a blend of 20% biodiesel and 80% petroleum diesel.

 Which Vehicles Can Use Biodiesel?

 Biodiesel can be used in any diesel vehicle without modification.
 Because biodiesel is a great solvent, older vehicles need rubber materials replaced.
 Vehicles produced prior to 1993 should have rubber seals in fuel pumps and fuel systems replaced with non-rubber (Viton) seals.

 Biodiesel is used throughout the world and in many applications, including buses, delivery trucks, waste disposal and recycling trucks, construction and farm equipment, heavy-duty freight hauling, boats and passenger vehicles.

 How Does Biodiesel Perform?